nondejus/AwesomeUnityCommunity/README.md

 ### Samsung Gear VR

-* [GearVR-Leap-Unity](https://github.com/levrn/gear-vr-leap-unity "") - Workaround in Unity to use Leap Motion Controller with Gear VR (or any other headset that doesn't support it).
+* [GearVR Leap Unity](https://github.com/levrn/gear-vr-leap-unity "") - Workaround in Unity to use Leap Motion Controller with Gear VR (or any other headset that doesn't support it).

 ### VRChat